itsrobel/spacetime/README.md

   - [ ] ui selection
   - [ ] backend implementation

-- [ ] if a flashcard is not in any decks delete the flashcard
+- [ ] if a flashcard is not in any decks delete the flashcard !
-- [ ] fix the search on multi deck selection
+- [ ] fix the search on multi deck selection !
+This I have to do
 - [ ] have the "know" and "don't know" buttons actually do shit
 - [ ] add back mobile swiping
-- [ ] fix the deck view on decktop
+- [ ] fix the deck view on desktop
+- [ ] I need to be able to update the visibility of decks
+- [ ] make links that are shareable